If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Why Exploring Your Sexuality Later Can Be Beneficial

-I understand that it’s hard, and daunting, to feel like you’re running late.
-Honestly, though, sometimes exploring your sexuality later in life can give you some advantages.
+I understand that it’s hard, and daunting to feel like you’re running late.
+Though it might not seem like it, exploring your sexuality later in life can give you some advantages.
 There are times when it can be beneficial to have a bit of life experience behind you.

-It’s true that a lot of people are now finding sex positive communities and resources to help them explore their sexuality earlier.
+It’s true that a lot of people are now finding sex positive communities and the resources they need to explore their sexuality earlier in life.
 In large part, this is thanks to the internet.
-As someone who discovered polyamory and kink in my late teens, there was a time when I’d be the youngest person in any sex positive space by 10-15 years.
+I discovered polyamory and kink in my late teens.
+There was a time when I’d be the youngest person in any sex positive space I entered by at least a decade.
 I don’t think new adults exploring these spaces generally have the same experience today.

-For a long time, I was grateful for finding these communities early and for the experiences I had.
+For a long time, I was grateful to have found these communities early and experienced so many things so young.
 Now, though, my relationship with that time in my life is more complicated.
+In some ways, I wish I’d put off exploring sex until a little later in my life.

-I’m glad I’ve had my entire adult life to explore, of course.
-But looking back with the wisdom and knowledge of a woman in my mid 30s, I can see the ways that I was tremendously vulnerable back then.
-The ways I’d walk into a room, young and wide-eyed and naive, and I might as well have had a sign over my head saying Fresh Meat the way some of the men looked at me.
+I’m glad I’ve had my entire adult life to explore.
+But looking back with the wisdom and knowledge of a woman in her 30s?
+I can see the ways that I was tremendously vulnerable back then.
+I’d walk into a room, young and wide-eyed and so naive, and I might as well have had a sign over my head saying Fresh Meat.
+The way some of the men looked at me, when I was barely out of high school, is no longer something I recall with pride but something that makes me shudder.
 I spent a lot of time in those early days fending off the advances of men ten or twenty or thirty years older than me.
 Or not fending them off and falling into situations I was wildly ill-equipped to handle.

-It was all kind of fun, until it wasn’t.
+It was all kind of fun… until it wasn’t.
 I had some amazing adventures, but I also picked up a lot of new traumas.
-I’m saying all this to illustrate that the knowledge and wisdom that comes with being older can be a huge asset in keeping you safe, healthy, and boundaried when you’re exploring your sexuality later in life.
+I’m saying all this to illustrate that the knowledge and wisdom that comes with being older can be a huge asset.
+It can help keep you safe, healthy, and boundaried when you’re exploring your sexuality later in life.

-4 Tips for Exploring Your Sexuality Later in Life
+4 Tips for Exploring Sex Later in Life

 Give Yourself Permission to Be a Beginner